Risk (2007 film): Plot

 The Police Commissioner is close to Devki Wardhan and is against Suryakant and tries all the time to suppress him.
-Suryakant's girlfriend, Shraddha, also does not support him and distances herself from him, due to his involvement with the underworld.
+Suryakant's girlfriend, Shraddha, also does not support him and distances herself from him due to his involvement with the underworld.
 Eventually, Suryakant is jailed.
 He receives messages from Khalid.
-He is offered back his police officer position, by Khalid, as long as he does his bidding for him.
-He is also handsomely rewarded, financially.
+He is offered back his police officer position by Khalid, as long as he does his bidding for him.
+He is also handsomely rewarded financially.
 Suryakant starts working energetically for Khalid and wipes out Khalid's sworn enemy, S.P.
 Naidu's men.
 Arbaaz, Khalid's hot-headed brother, smells a rat and suspects the designs of Suryakant.
-He travels to India with Hari, without informing Khalid, to personally deal with Naidu.
-Arbaaz, along with Hari and Suryakant, go to Naidu, to finish him.
-He is killed by Arbaaz, but Suryakant reveals his true colours, by killing Arbaaz, Hari, and Home Minister A. R. Sarang.
+He travels to India with Hari without informing Khalid to personally deal with Naidu.
+Arbaaz, along with Hari and Suryakant, go to Naidu to finish him.
+He is killed by Arbaaz, but Suryakant reveals his true colors by killing Arbaaz, Hari, and Home Minister A. R. Sarang.
 He makes it appear as if Arbaaz had murdered Sarang and Hari.

-The supposed death of a Home Minister, at the hands of Khalid's brother, is enough to have Khalid extradited to Mumbai, for trial.
+The supposed death of a Home Minister at the hands of Khalid's brother is enough to have Khalid extradited to Mumbai for trial.
 However, despite all of Suryakant's painstaking uncovering of Khalid's illicit activities, the Indian police cannot make a firm case against him.
-Moreover, Khalid heavily bribes the police prosecutor, in his favour.
-Khalid is sure his case will be dismissed by the Court, and that he will leave India in a day, but before doing so, he wants retribution for Arbaaz's death and orders his men to dispose of Suryakant's comrades in the police force.
-Shraddha realizes her folly of not being supportive to Suryakant and asks for his apology.
+Moreover, Khalid heavily bribes the police prosecutor in his favour.
+Khalid is sure his case will be dismissed by the Court and that he will leave India in a day, but before doing so, he wants retribution for Arbaaz's death and orders his men to dispose of Suryakant's comrades in the police force.
+Shraddha realizes her folly of not being supportive of Suryakant and asks for his apology.
 Suryakant is told that Shraddha's life is in danger and that she will be killed by Khalid's men.
-He decides to take the last stand, and sends Shraddha safely, out of the country.
+He decides to take the last stand and sends Shraddha safely out of the country.

-Khalid sends a message for Suryakant to meet him in jail.
-Before Suryakant has a chance to find out about the murders of DCP Bhandari, Inspector Shridhar and his other close colleagues, Khalid, himself, tells him that he killed them, during their meeting.
-He also tells Suryakant, that he will go free, despite everything he has done.
+Khalid sends a message to Suryakant to meet him in jail.
+Before Suryakant has a chance to find out about the murders of DCP Bhandari, Inspector Shridhar and his other close colleagues, Khalid himself, tells him that he killed them during their meeting.
+He also tells Suryakant that he will go free, despite everything he has done.
 Suryakant is shocked by the revelation and decides to eliminate Khalid.
 He storms the heavily guarded jail, where Khalid is being held, and manages to kill him, though he is mortally wounded.
 Upon seeing Khalid's lifeless body, he smiles.